LeopardWeb Proxy Access

 What is LeopardWeb Proxy Access?

 - Enables you to authorize another person (referred to as a proxy) such as a parent or guardian to view your student information.
 Individuals that you grant proxy access to will have the ability to view certain LeopardWeb pages e.g. schedule, grades, financial aid, bill, using their own LeopardWeb log-in credentials (PIN).
 Note: Only individuals with a valid email address can be granted proxy access.

-- Enables you to provide a passphrase to a proxy for them to use when speaking with a Wentworth Student Service Representative (in the Student Service Center) about your data as contained within our student information system.
+- Enables you to provide a passphrase to a proxy for them to use when speaking with a Financial Aid or Student Account counselor about your data as contained within our student information system.

 - FERPA access can be granted for information via phone and in person only while Proxy access allows for information access via phone, in person, and via the LeopardWeb.

 Step-by-step instructions to set up a proxy to access information on LeopardWeb

 - Click on the tab in LeopardWeb for Proxy Access and complete FERPA Authorizations as instructed.
 Once completed the LeopardWeb Proxy Access Management menu will be displayed.